n73-ai/n73/README.md

 sudo ufw allow from 172.16.0.0/12

 ## todo
-- [ ] power on, power off docker container
+- [ ] admin get all projects with docker status
+- [ ] admin can delete containers

+go routine if docker is not used in the last 6 hours delete? add user rate limit, x$ cantidad de api calls

 - [ ] load balancer config
 - [ ] load balancer key-value:

 get_best_server()
     projectID = "420"